chr26195/PMLP/README.md

 <img src="materials/illustration.png" width="900">

 ### What's news
-[2023.04.11] We upload the (conference version) slide and add a "Quick Guide" section summarizing key points in implementations.
+[2023.04.11] We upload the (conference version) slide and add a "Quick Guide" section summarizing different ways to implement PMLP.

 [2023.02.09] We release the early version of our codes for reproducibility (more detailed info will be updated soon).